peejaywk/FourFifthsJazz/README.md

     * As a band member, I want to promote our latest single to increase the number of downloads/listens on Spotify.
     * As a band member, I want to advertise up coming concerts to increase sales of tickets.
     * As a band member, I want to promote the band for private hire to increase bookings.

+<a name="features"></a>
+## Features

+### Common Features Across All  Pages

+* Header
+    * The header will be in a fixed postion at the top of the screen and will not scroll with the page contents.
+This allows visitors to easily navigate the site even when they have scrolled to the bottom of a page.
+    * The header will include links to all the site pages (Home, About & Contact).
+These will be positioned to the right of the logo.
+    * On hovering over the navigation links with the mouse they will change colour indicating to the user that they are clickable (desktop only).
+    * On mobile devices the navigation links will collapse into a hamburger menu.
+    * The logo for the ensemble will be positioned to the left and it will also be a link back to the home page.
+    * The colours have been chosen to compliment the hero image on the main page.
+    * On the right hand side of the header there will be a 'bookings' button that users can click if they want to book the ennsemble.
+To attract the attention of the user this will be a bold colour.
+* Footer
+    * The footer will be located at the bottom of each page and will scroll with the page contents.
+    * A disclaimer will be positioned to the left of the footer stating that this website is for education purposes only.
+    * Social media links and other contact information will be positioned to the right of the footer.
+    * Social media links will be represented by icons for each site and will increase in size when the user hovers over them.

+### Individual Page Features

+* Home Page
+    * The top two thirds of the page will feature an image of the ensemble.
+Over the image and positioned top the top left will some text and a link promoting the ensembles latest release on Spotify.
+    * Below the image and positioned on the center of the page will be a brief description of the ensemble detailing who they are and what they have to offer to potential clients.
+    * At the bottom of the page will be information on any upcoming concerts.
+These will be split into individual containers and will reposition depending on the viewing device.
+* About Page
+    * At the top of the page will be another image of the ensemble.
+The aim is to attract the users attention to encourage them to read more about the ensemble.
+    * Below the main image will five sections providing the user will all the information they need on the enseble.
+These sections are:
+        * About Us - A more detailed version of the text on the home page.
+        * Ensemble Members - A bried statement from each member saying who they are etc.
+        * Influences - Aims to give the users a sense of the type of music they can expect from the ensemble when considering them for a booking.
+        * What We Do - A sales pitch detailing services offered (Concerts/Weddings/Parties/Corporate Events)
+        * Set List - Typical set list
+* Contact Page
+    * At the top of the page will be some instructions of how to contact the enseble.
+This will be via the form displayed on the page or via the email link provided.
+    * The contact form will be below the text and will ask for the users contact details and a description of their enquirey.
+    * Below the form will be a sumbit button.
+    * This page can also be accessed by clicking on the 'booking' button located in the main header.